Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has four doubles, a triple, a home run and a walk while hitting .250.
+- Gurriel is hitting .279 with four doubles, a triple, a home run and a walk.

-- Gurriel will look to extend his four-game hitting streak.
-He's batting .286 with one homer during his last outings.
+- Gurriel enters this game on a five-game hitting streak.
+In his last outings, he's hitting .409 with one homer.

-- Gurriel has reached base via a hit in nine games this year (of 14 played), and had multiple hits in three of those games.

-- Gurriel has driven in a run in four games this year (28.6%), including two games with multiple runs batted in.
+- In four games this year (26.7%), Gurriel has picked up an RBI, including two games with multiple runs batted in.

-- In five of 14 games this season, he has scored, including multiple runs once.
+- In six of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.